 Three o’clock one Wednesday morning I was wandering through Seoul’s recently pronounced “HBC Art village” (formerly unknown “Haebangchon foreign ghetto”) when a familiar voice beckoned me into a well known $20-burger joint for a drink.
-My glazed looking friend was sitting unsteadily before two partially filled bottles of scotch and tequila.
-Sitting with him were two exhausted looking young men who dutifully stood to shake my hand before slumping back into position to down their next shot.
-There were no burgers in sight.
+My friend was sitting unsteadily before two partially filled bottles of scotch and tequila.
+With him were two exhausted looking young men who dutifully stood to shake my hand before slumping back into position for their next shot.
+There were no burgers.

-I drank the beer placed in front of me and joined in the next couple shots before thanking my friend and politely explaining several times that I really needed to go home and get a bit of rest.
-He also needed to get up for work, three hours later.
+I drank the beer placed in front of me and a couple of shots, then thanked my friend and politely explained, again, that I really needed to go home and get a bit of rest.
+He also needed to get up for work three hours later.

-Given the South Koreans’ legendary be-at-work ethic (in 2000 they spent an average of 2512 hours at work annually – equal to 6.9 hours every single day of the year) it’s fair to ask where they find the time and energy for all this drinking.
-Interestingly enough, in recent years Koreans have realised that perhaps their excessive binge drinking and torturous work hours may not be conducive to good health, so quite sensibly they’ve decided to spend less time working.
+Given South Koreans’ legendary be-at-work ethic (in 2000 they spent an average of 2512 hours at work – equal to 6.9 hours every single day of the year), it’s fair enough to wonder where the people find the time and energy for all this drinking.
+Interestingly enough, in recent years Koreans have realised that perhaps all the excessive binge drinking and torturous work hours may not be conducive to good health, so quite sensibly they’ve decided to spend less time working.

-So where do they find the time and energy for all this drinking?
-Well, it’s an integral part of Korean social and professional life whether the people like it or not, and regarded by many as an extension of their job.
-Heavy drinking is widely considered an appropriate, if not absolutely necessary bonding mechanism in this overtly Confucian, hierarchical society.
-From the outside it appears kind of like a hazing ritual that commences in the first weeks of university… except it continues for at least twenty years.
+The drinking is an integral part of Korean social and professional life, whether the people like it or not, and regarded by many as an extension of their job.
+Heavy drinking is widely considered an appropriate, if not necessary bonding mechanism in this overtly hierarchical society.
+From the outside it appears kind of like a hazing ritual that commences in the first weeks of university, and continues for the next 30 years.
 Whoever survives eventually gets to take their revenge on the following generation.
 And so forth.

 Much like millions of Korean businessmen on any given evening, some of the related statistics are staggering… and here they are.

-The world’s biggest selling brand of liquor is Jinro soju.
-This may come as a mild surprise to the majority of the world’s people, who’ve never heard of it.
+The world’s biggest selling brand of liquor is Jinro soju, which may surprise the billions of people who’ve never heard of it.
 It is No.1 though, and by a massive margin.
-At it’s sales peak in 2007 Jinro sold 1.82 billion bottles of its soju, or 5 million bottles per day, almost entirely to Koreans (a few pallets of the stuff get exported to China and Japan).
+At it’s sales peak in 2007 Jinro sold 1.82 billion bottles of its soju, or 5 million bottles per day, almost exclusively to Koreans.

 If you’re wondering about the other liquor brands making the global sales list, it’s an interesting read.
 Based on aggregate sales of 9-liter cases, Jinro soju topped the list as usual in 2011 with around 61.4 million cases.
 This was far more than double the sales of the next biggest seller, Smirnoff vodka which sold a relatively paltry 24.7 million cases.
 The world’s third biggest brand, just behind Smirnoff, was Lotte soju (yep, soju), moving 23.9 million cases in 2011.